jedisct1/zig-minisign/README.md

 ## Features

-`minizign` supports prehashing, has zero dependencies and can be cross-compiled to anything that Zig can cross-compile to, including WebAssembly.
+`minizign` supports prehashing (which can be forced if you know this is how the signature was created), has zero dependencies and can be cross-compiled to anything that Zig can cross-compile to, including WebAssembly.